mkoutra/voting-system/README.md

 # Voting System
-A simple Java project to get familiarized with basic concepts such as:
+A simple Java project implementing a Service-Oriented Architecture (SOA) to get familiarized with basic concepts such as:

 - **User registration**: Allows users to create an account with basic details like username, password, and profile information.
 - **Login and Logout**: Users can securely log in and out of the system using their credentials.
-- **Profile and Password Management**: Users can view and update their profile information, as well as change their password.
 - **Vote for a Candidate**: Authenticated users can view a list of candidates and select one to vote for.
 - **Cast Vote**: Users can cast a vote, and the system will store their vote in the database.